 Hi.
 I’m Jay Fenster.
 Here’s a few biographical nuggets.

 I’ve become one of the most trusted, reliable, and prolific marketing voices in the gaming and hospitality industries, with over 200 hotels and casinos from coast to coast relying on me as a copywriter to create their web content, direct marketing materials, social media, and other brand communications.
-I currently work as a Client Success Manager, Interactive, for OfferCraft, a part of NRT Technology.

 I was a professional travel writer before I was old enough to drive, and parlayed a genre-defining Las Vegas travel guide into a career as a casino industry marketing pioneer, first at Caesars Entertainment, where I built the company’s award-winning regional social media program from the ground up.

 After leaving Caesars, I established myself as a marketing consultant, providing my copywriting, digital marketing, technical writing and social media services to diverse companies in industries including casino gaming, hospitality, food & beverage, healthcare, non-profit and financial services.

 I am also a recovering startup founder.
 At PlayerMate, my technology startup, I worked to create a mobile marketing offer delivery and new customer acquisition platform for casinos.

 Jay Fenster graduated from the University of Virginia’s McIntire School of Commerce in May 1999, after focusing studies on marketing and management.
 After graduating, I moved to northern Virginia and ran the marketing department for a small software company for nearly five successful years.